Get

 6. Work with a Professional

 Some dogs simply don’t like petting all that much but are still well-adjusted and happy.
-For dogs who are anxious or have experienced trauma, you may consider working with a professional behaviorist if you’re struggling to get them to come around.
+For dogs who are anxious or have experienced trauma, you may consider working with a veterinarian or professional behaviorist if you’re struggling to get them to come around.

 Final Thoughts